 Cloud technology, like Printix, can be installed onto any Windows, Mac or mobile device and acts as a mediator between person – and printer.
 It has a “secure print” option, which means a document will only print once you’re ready for it and stood at the printer.
 Amazing, right?

 Human error remains one of the biggest hurdles when it comes to cyber security.
 Whether it’s clicking on a phishing email, downloading a malware-ridden file, or leaking private information – your staff are your biggest weakness when it comes to cyber crime.
 Unless, of course, they’re trained to detect threats before they have a chance to strike.

 Whether you’re working with a cyber security partner, or not, you should make cyber security training an integral part of your business.
 At Virtuoso, all our customers’ staff have access to endless security training via our customer management portal, TechHub.
 Customers can access information on cyber security, take security awareness training courses and submit queries or concerns.

 The last, and final, step in ensuring you’ve ticked off all the essentials on our cyber security checklist is to introduce a cyber security partner to your business!
 By working alongside technology experts, you won’t have to tackle any of the above-mentioned tasks alone.
 In fact, the majority of these could be implemented and manage on your behalf!

 At Virtuoso, we pride ourselves on offering peace-of-mind by giving the best cyber security services to our customers.
 Whether it’s monitoring and responding to threats, or rolling out new security tools across the business – we can handle it.
 Our job is to allow you more time to focus on your business, whilst we keep you safe and secure in the process.

-We’d be happy to talk you through how we would support your business by ticking off all these steps on your cyber security checklist – and then some!
+We’d be happy to talk you through how we would support your business by ticking off all these cyber security steps – and then some!